sstelfox/stelfox.net/content/knowledge_base/linux/ntpd.md

 following command to do this:

 ```
-[root@localhost ~]# chkconfig --level 345 ntpd on
+chkconfig --level 345 ntpd on
 ```

 ### /etc/ntp/keys

 A keyfile needs to be created for local and remote administration of the service.
-To do this generate a random 8 character alphanumeric password and replace the 'xxxxxxxx' in the file /etc/ntp/keys.
-This file should also be protected from read/write from unauthorized users (600) with chmod.
+To do this generate a random 8 character alphanumeric password and replace the 'xxxxxxxx' in the file `/etc/ntp/keys`.

+This file should also be protected from read / write from unauthorized users `600` with chmod.
 The contents are below:

 ```
 1      M       xxxxxxxx